 Reviews and approves contract documents, partial and final estimates, progress reports, reports on the need, feasibility and estimated cost of major engineering projects, and reports on the capital budget or programs of the division; prepares special engineering reports; prepares technical recommendations for contracts, agreements, ordinances and bills.

-Prepares capital budgets; determines staffing requirements and assignments;; meets with union representatives regarding contractual obligations and union grievances; reviews staff disciplinary actions.
+Prepares capital budgets; coordinates and determines staffing requirements and assignments between the three units; meets with union representatives regarding contractual obligations and union grievances; reviews staff disciplinary actions.

 Performs related work as required.

 principles and practices of administrative organization and management and their application in solving a variety of operational and administrative problems.